gillius/jfxutils/README.md

 ### Old Releases

 jfxutils 0.3 and earlier were never published at Maven Central Repository and only at the gillius.org repository.
+Note for 0.3, I made a release 0.3.1 with the same code that is published at Maven Central.

 ```xml
 <repositories>